Access Tokens for the Management API

 - Signing Algorithm: the algorithm to sign the tokens with.
 The available values are

 RS256.
 When selecting RS256 the token will be signed with the tenant's private key.
-For more details on the signing algorithms see the Signing Algorithms paragraph below.
+To learn more about signing algorithms, see Signing Algorithms.

 Fill in the required information and click the Create button.